Corporate - Other taxesLast reviewed - 23 January 2023

 - Oil products (rates per nature and per hectolitre): XOF 21,665 for super-petrol, XOF 19,847 for conventional petrol, XOF 3,856 for petrol for the use of pirogues, XOF 10,395 for diesel.

-- Fats and charcuterie: 15% for charcuterie, butter, milk cream and substitutes or mixtures containing butter or cream, regardless of the proportions of the mixture; 10% for other fats.
+- Fats and charcuterie: 15% for butter, milk cream, and substitutes or mixtures containing butter or cream, regardless of the proportions of the mixture; 10% for charcuterie and other fats.

 - Textile products: 5%.